-"Ordinance relating to and providing for the enforcement es and fines for violation thereof."
-BE IT ORDAINED BY T HE COUNCIL OF THE CITY OF Sec.
-1 - Sec.
-2 - Sec The provisions of the ordinance are separable and several d, the decision of the court shall not any of the remaining provision ns thereof and it is hereby declared to o the intent of the Council that this o rdinance would have been adopted had such in nvalid part not been included herein.
-Sec All ordinances or par ts of ordinances in conflict herewith are hereby repealed.
+and providing for the enforcement thereof and providing penalties and fines for viola tion thereof."
+BE IT ORDAINED BY THE COUNCIL OF THE CITY OF Sec.
+1 Sec.
+2 SecThe provisions of the ordinance are separable and several and if any act, provision, word or clause thereof l be declared invalid, the decision of the court shall not affect or impain any of the remaining provisions thereof and it is hereby declared to the intent of the Council that this ordinance would have been adopted had such invalid part not been included herein. ordinances or parts of ordinances in conflict herewith are hereby repealed.